hemanth379/Credit_Card_Financial_Dashboard/README.md

 - Overall activation rate is 57.5%
 - Overall delinquent rate is 6.06%
 - Self-employed individuals have the highest delinquent rate at 1.66%

-The Credit Card Customer Report Dashboard provides key insights into customer demographics and financial performance.
-It highlights total revenue ($57M), total interest ($8M), and income ($588M), along with a Customer Satisfaction Score (CSS) of 3.19.
-The dashboard breaks down revenue by age group, marital status, income group, dependents, and education level.
-It also shows revenue trends by week and top contributing states, with detailed insights into revenue and interest earned by customer job categories.
-Filters for week start date, gender, and card category enable in-depth analysis.